mihirbhaskar/save-the-pandas-intpython/README.md

-## Contributor instructions - setting up GitHub and using the repository
+## Contributor team instructions - setting up GitHub and using the repository

 ### Step 1: Install Git